Thomas-rnd/TSP-Dashboard/README.md

 ## Getting Started
 ### Using the demo
-This demo lets you test several algorithms to resolve the Travelling Salesman Problem (TSP).
+This demo lets you test several algorithms to resolve the Travelling Salesman Problem (TSP) :
+- 2-opt inversion
+- Nearest neighbor search
+- Genetic algorithm
+- Kohonen Self-Organizing Maps

-It includes a few artificially generated datasets that you can modify by changing the sample size with the slider provided.
+It includes artificially generated datasets that you can modify by changing the sample size with the slider provided.

 The other dropdown let you change the algorithm used to resolve the problem.